Rust - The differences between the &str and String types

 // we could have directly used the method `to_string` in the line just above

-// but bare with me for the example
+// but bear with me for the example

 let mut s_converted = String::from(s);